An Invitation to Visitors

 When are your services, and what are they like?

 From September through June we hold two services each Sunday morning at 9:15 and 11:15 a.m.
-(In July and August we have one Sunday service at 10:00 a.m.)
+(In summer we have one Sunday service at 10:00 a.m.)
 Our services usually include music, readings, reflections, and a sermon – although from time to time services may be very different and creative in form!
 Our ministers lead most services, and about once a month our services are hosted by members of the congregation or an invited speaker.

 Between services there is Middle Hour, when everyone else gathers in the courtyard for coffee, tea, and refreshments.